Lincoln City F.C.: Rivals

 clubs who consider each other and Hull City to be their biggest rivals, viewing their rivalry with Lincoln as more minor.
 Other prominent Lincolnshire rivals of the past include Gainsborough Trinity and Boston United, however, meetings between the clubs are limited nowadays due to contrasting league fortunes.

 Nottinghamshire clubs Mansfield Town and Notts County are also considered rivals, and Peterborough United, Hull City and York City are clubs that have had some sort of rivalry with The Imps in the past.
 Lincoln United, the other football club based in Lincoln, are further down the footballing pyramid and are not a considered rival.

+Style of play and analytics

+Since around 2024, Lincoln built a data and AI driven approach to set pieces, with chief executive Liam Scully describing artificial intelligence as a central to the club's performance work.
+The club worked with data analyst Chris Howarth's Insight Sport platform, which analysed more than ten million free kicks and corners to identify patterns that could raise Lincoln's set pieces conversion rate, including which zones to target, delivery type and penalty-box occupancy.
+This helped improve their corner conversion from roughly one goal from every 33 to about one in 16, and during their 2025-2026 League One title-winning season, Lincoln outscored Arsenal from set pieces despite Arsenal's own set piece methods attracting far greater attention.

+Sporting director Jez George said pre-match reports identified opposition set piece tendencies for the coaching staff to exploit.
+Data scientist Metin Yarici took over development of the club's in-house data and AI models after set piece coach Scott Fry departed for Rangers and Everton's owner bought Howarth's company in 2025.
+Analytics also inform recruitment, with AI based tools used to identify undervalued players in overlooked markets, including Ukrainian under-21 international Ivan Varfolomeev.
+The approach has been credited with helping Lincoln reach the Championship for the first time in 65 years in 2026 while recording a financial loss of around £2 million during their promotion season, well below the typical loss for a promoted League One club.

 Badge and colours

 Badge

 Lincoln City currently sport a "traditional" Lincoln Imp badge, synonymous with the success of the 1970s and 1980s.
 The badge was returned in 2014, with general manager John Vickers billing it the start of a "new era".
 Between the two spells the club used two badges, the first of which being the city's heraldic shield with the letters "L.C.F.C" inscribed onto it.
 This badge was used until 2001, when the club used a similar design; however, it featured a yellow imp in the centre, with the nickname of "The Imps" written across.